cybros-network/cybros-network/docs/ideas.md

 Consider it looks like E2E group chatting, Olm and Megolm cryptographic ratchets algorithm will help us.

 See https://github.com/matrix-org/vodozemac

+For the channel, not sure Substrate's pallet-message-queue can help

 ### Performance-wise refining